 Dr. Coady is the current President of the Florida Association for Bilingual Education (FABE).
 She is the Director and Principal Investigator of a $2.4 million US Department of Education National Professional Development grant (Project STELLAR).
 Dr. Coady is active in the American Educational Research Association (AERA) Bilingual Education Special Interest Group.
 She is also a US State Department Fulbright Specialist Scholar and has worked in Ukraine and South Africa in that capacity.
 She has conducted professional development with educators and foreign departments of education in Costa Rica, the Dominican Republic, the United Arab Emirates, and China.

-Some of Dr. Coady’s publications include the books, Why TESOL (2018, with E. W. Ariza), Connecting School and the Multilingual Home: Theory and Practice for Rural Educators (2019), and The Coral Way Dual Language Experiment (2019, fall).
+Some of Dr. Coady’s publications include the books, Why TESOL (2018, with E. W. Ariza), Connecting School and the Multilingual Home: Theory and Practice for Rural Educators (2019), and The Coral Way Bilingual Program (2019, fall).
 Her upcoming book is Early Language Learning Policies in the 21st Century: An International Perspective (2020, with S. Zein).
 She has published in TESOL Quarterly, the Bilingual Research Journal, Theory into Practice Journal, NABE Journal, and others.

 Dr. Coady resides in Gainesville, Florida, with her family.